-My kids love the store bought tiny teddy biscuits, but they are expensive buying for four kids, so I decided to create my own.
-This recipe makes over 300 teddies, so they are sure to last you awhile.
+My kids love the store bought tiny teddy biscuits, but they are expensive when buying for four kids, so I decided to create my own.
+This recipe makes over 300 teddies, so they are sure to last you for a while.
 The Ted cutters are from eBay for around $3 for a set of 3 different sizes.
 If you want to make different shapes, Kmart has star and heart cutters that work for $2 a set.

 - 1/2 cup (125g) butter, softened

 - 2/3 cup (150g) caster sugar

 - 2 1/4 cups (300g ) plain flour, sifted